sologenic/com-fs-aed-model/MODEL.md

 ## Overview

 The Aed provides a comprehensive data structure for managing aed within the system.
+This model supports identification: provides unique identifiers for aed, and more.

+Key features of the {model_name.lower()} model include:
+- **Identification**: Provides unique identifiers for aed

 ## aed.proto

 ### Package Information